 Santander UK's capabilities and arrangements that support resolvability are underpinned by a clear governance and accountability framework and a regular cycle of review, testing and improvement.
 These arrangements have been approved by the Board and provide reassurance that resolution readiness will be maintained on an ongoing basis.
 They also give us confidence in the conclusions reached in the self-assessment.
-And they recognise that resolution capabilities will evolve over time in order to reflect changes made to the bank and how it operates, to embed improvements that are shown to be needed as a result of testing and to react to enhancements in expectations of the industry as the RAF cycle itself becomes more mature.
+And they recognise that resolution capabilities will continue to evolve over time, in order to reflect changes made to the bank and how it operates, to embed improvements that are shown to be needed as a result of testing and to react to enhancements in expectations of the industry as the RAF cycle itself becomes more mature.

-The CFO holds the prescribed responsibility for recovery and resolution planning under the Senior Manager's Regime.
-He holds overall responsibility for developing and maintaining the firm's recovery plan, resolution pack and resolution assessment, and for overseeing the internal processes regarding their governance.
-He is supported by a recovery and resolution office, reporting to the Treasurer.
-Responsibility for each resolution capability set out in the RAF, as well for the separability of the Santander UK Group from Banco Santander S.A., has been allocated to a specific ExCo member, consistent with their BAU responsibilities.
+The CFO holds the prescribed responsibility for recovery and resolution planning under the Senior Managers Regime.
+He holds overall responsibility for developing and maintaining the firm's recovery plan and resolution assessment, and for overseeing the internal processes regarding their governance.
+He is supported by a recovery and resolution office.
+Responsibility for each resolution capability set out in the RAF, as well for the separability of the Santander UK Group from Banco Santander SA, has been allocated to a specific ExCo member, consistent with their BAU responsibilities.
 Oversight is provided by Line 2 and independent review and assurance is provided by Line 3.
-This is summarised in figure 7.

 The Board Audit Committee and the Board are kept sighted on matters relating to resolvability and they monitor risks to resolvability as a matter of routine.
 The same is also true of the Executive Committees.
-ExCo, the Board Audit Committee and the Board have been sighted on work to implement resolution capabilities throughout their development; they reviewed the testing done to support our self-assessment of resolvability, as well as the conclusions reached in it, prior to its submission to the PRA.
+ExCo, the Board Audit Committee and the Board have been sighted on work to implement resolution capabilities throughout their design and development leading up to the first RAF cycle.
+In the run up to the second RAF cycle, they have continued to actively monitor the ongoing maintenance of - and, where relevant, targeted enhancements to - our resolution capabilities; they have been engaged in testing exercises and reviewed the conclusions reached in our self-assessment.